siva1999/llm/README.md

 # Fine Tuning LLM For Story Generation

 In this project, I developed a custom dataset derived from an existing dataset using the Spacy NLP model to extract characters, objects, locations, vehicles, professions, and emotions from the stories.
-I then fine-tuned the Google FLAN-T5 Large (783M parameters) language model using this custom dataset.

 Dataset before :